viamrobotics/docs/docs/tutorials/make-an-led-blink-with-the-viam-app.md

 Be sure to follow all the steps including [adding your Pi on the Viam app.](/getting-started/rpi-setup/#adding-your-pi-on-the-viam-app)

 {{% alert title="Tip" color="tip" %}}
-If you have any issues whatsoever setting up Viam on your Raspberry Pi, let us know on the [Viam Community Slack](http://viamrobotics.slack.com), and we will be happy to help you get up and running.
+If you have any issues whatsoever setting up Viam on your Raspberry Pi, let us know on the <a href="http://viamrobotics.slack.com" target="_blank">Viam Community Slack</a>, and we will be happy to help you get up and running.
 {{% /alert %}}

 ## Building the circuit